Here was a man who lit up the screen and captivated your attention every time he confidently strode in front of the camera.

 Just as Colbourne had become a household name, tragedy struck as he died at the untimely age of 49.
 He had been busy renovating the family holiday home in Dinan, Brittany; France when he collapsed with chest pains and died of a heart attack.
 Colbourne left behind his wife of 10 years Chan Lian Si and their daughter, Clara.

-We can't lie, we're utterly transfixed by Michael Colbourne whenever he's on screen.
+We can't lie, we're utterly transfixed by Maurice Colbourne whenever he's on screen.
 There's something so powerful and demanding about him that we can't help but enthuse wholeheartedly.

 Our first encounter with him was as Lytton in Doctor Who.
 He was a nasty piece of work at first, but later showed signs on warmth, all delicately translated by Colbourne's menacing performance.